fayizferosh/yosys-tcl-ui-report/README.md

 ##### read_sdc.proc

-This proc outputs commands to read constraints .timing file required for OpenTimer tool.
-This procs converts SDC file contents to .timing file format for use by OpenTimer tools and the convertion code is explained stage by stage with sufficient screenshots.
+This proc outputs commands to read constraints .timing file required for the OpenTimer tool.
+This procs converts SDC file contents to .timing file format for use by the OpenTimer tool, and the conversion code is explained stage by stage with sufficient screenshots.

 ###### Converting 'create_clock' constraints

-Initially the proc takes SDC file as input argument or parameter and processes 'create_clock' constaint part of SDC.
+Initially, the proc takes the SDC file as an input argument or parameter and processes the 'create_clock' constraints part of SDC.

 *Code*